wenjiaz/content-api-docs/docs/getting_started.md

 [http://content.guardianapis.com/search?q=debates] (http://content.guardianapis.com/search?q=debates)

 Here, the `q` parameter filters the results to only those that include that search term.
-In this case, there are well many results, so we might want to filter down the response to something more meaningful, specifically looking for political content published in 2014, for example:
+In this case, there are many results, so we might want to filter down the response to something more meaningful, specifically looking for political content published in 2014, for example:

 [http://content.guardianapis.com/search?q=debate&tag=tone/news,politics/politics&from-date=2014-01-01](http://content.guardianapis.com/search?q=debate&tag=politics/politics&from-date=2014-01-01)